christiangerbig/memory-64kb-alignment/README.md

 # Memory-64kB-Alignment

-With this way of memory alignment you can allocate memory blocks with an absolute address without using AllocAbs() in a system friendly way on the Commodore Amiga.
+An 68k assembler example how to allocate a 64 kb aligned chip memory block without using absolute addresses in a system friendly way on the Commodore Amiga.